PhiBui77/Sales-and-customer-SQL-project/README.md

 # This project is about analyzing customer and sales data from shopping malls in Turkey between the years 2021 and 2022

-<ahref="https://public.tableau.com/app/profile/phi.bui/viz/Salesandcustomerdataproject/Dashboard3" <--- Click here for dahboard on Tableau
+<a href="https://public.tableau.com/app/profile/phi.bui/viz/Salesandcustomerdataproject/Dashboard3" <--- Click here for dahboard on Tableau